Miso Sauce for Winter Pasta

 Combine caramelization and umami for warming comfort food.

-Miso’s unique umami and the concentrated intensity of caramelized onions take this five-ingredient dish to new flavor heights.
+Miso’s unique umami and the concentrated intensity of caramelized onions take this seven-ingredient dish to new flavor heights.

-When you’re craving warmth and comfort as the weather turns brisk, this rich and creamy pasta is bound to satisfy.
+When you’re craving warmth and comfort when the weather is brisk, this rich and creamy pasta is bound to satisfy.

 Umami means “pleasant savory taste” and is often referred to as the fifth taste, joining the pillars of sweet, salty, bitter and sour.
 Foods with umami are high in the amino acid glutamate and have a complex, meaty and savory flavor profile.
 Miso, seaweed, soy sauce, gravy and parmesan cheese are a few examples.
 Combining miso, chicken stock and heavy cream produces an umami-centric sauce without cheese.